Clinical Neurosurgery

 • ENRICH: First positive surgical ICH trial — minimally invasive parafascicular approach for lobar ICH ≥30 mL

 • Deep ICH (putamen, thalamus) = generally NOT surgical candidates.
-Brainstem ICH = NO surgery
+Brainstem ICH = generally not surgical candidates (selected dorsal pontine/cavernoma-related lesions may be intervened upon in rare specialized centers, but this is not the standard approach)

 Cerebellar Hemorrhage — Surgical Emergency